hoangatuan/SPM-Selective-Testing/README.md

 ![Static Badge](https://img.shields.io/badge/status-active-brightgreen)

-This is a tool to help you run only the tests that have changed since the last successful test run, instead of re-run all the tests everytime.
+This is a tool to help you run only the tests that have changed since the last successful test run, instead of re-run all the tests every time.

 <img src=Resources/result.png width=800/>